chicolucio/chicolucio.github.io/_pages/home.md

 [Contact Me!](contact.md){: .btn .btn--warning .btn--large}
 {: .text-center}

-I served as a Python and Data Science instructor at Hashtag Treinamentos, a leading online education provider in Brazil, leveraging my Python expertise to deliver impactful learning experiences.
+I worked as a Python and Data Science instructor at Hashtag Treinamentos, a leading online education provider in Brazil, leveraging my Python expertise to deliver impactful learning experiences.
 Before that, I worked as a Data Scientist at Uber (through NECTO Systems), focusing on data-driven projects.
 I also spent a decade in the education